Mercury Asset Management

 Mercury Asset Management plc was a leading British investment management business.
-It was listed on the London Stock Exchange and was a constituent of the FTSE 100 Index.
+In 1997, it was acquired by Merrill and in 2006, it was acquired by BlackRock.

 History

-The Company was established in 1969 when S. G. Warburg & Co., the investment bank, won an investment management contract and set up Warburg Investment Management to execute it.
+The company was established in 1969 when S. G. Warburg & Co., the investment bank, won an investment management contract and set up Warburg Investment Management to execute it.
 In 1987 25% of the business was floated on the London Stock Exchange as Mercury Asset Management.
 Carol Galley, one of its leading managers, was credited with facilitating the takeovers by Granada of both London Weekend Television in 1994 and Forte Group in 1996.
 At its peak more than half the companies on the FTSE 100 used Mercury Asset Management for investment management purposes.

-In 1995 the Company achieved full independence when S. G. Warburg & Co. sold its investment banking business to Swiss Bank Corporation; through a scheme of arrangement the residue of S. G. Warburg & Co. became a subsidiary of Mercury Asset Management and S. G. Warburg & Co. shareholders become shareholders in Mercury Asset Management.
+In 1995, the company achieved full independence when S. G. Warburg & Co. sold its investment banking business to Swiss Bank Corporation; through a scheme of arrangement the residue of S. G. Warburg & Co. became a subsidiary of Mercury Asset Management and S. G. Warburg & Co. shareholders become shareholders in Mercury Asset Management.

-The Company was acquired by Merrill Lynch for £3.1bn in 1997.
-Mercury was rebranded Merrill Lynch Investment Managers (MLIM), which in turn was acquired by BlackRock in 2006.
+The company was acquired by Merrill for £3.1 billion in 1997.
+Mercury was rebranded Merrill Lynch Investment Managers (MLIM).
+It was acquired by BlackRock in 2006.